Are You Tired of Controlling and Manipulative Relationships?

 add on bonus coaching sessions

-for as low as 50% off my normal rate!
+for more than 25% off my normal rate!

 *No Zoom meetings to attend, just the convenience to learn and grow at your own pace:)